Sclerotherapy Cost Without Insurance: A Full Breakdown

 When you’re budgeting for sclerotherapy, the price per session is the biggest piece of the puzzle, but it’s not the only one.
 To get a clear picture of your total investment, it’s helpful to account for a few other costs that are part of the treatment journey.
 Planning for these additional expenses from the start means you can move forward with your treatment plan confidently and without any financial surprises.
 Here’s a breakdown of what else to factor into your budget.

-Initial Consultations and Ultrasounds
+Are Consultations and Ultrasounds Included?

 Your journey begins with an initial consultation to discuss your goals and see if sclerotherapy is right for you.
 Your provider will likely perform an ultrasound to get a detailed look at your veins and check for underlying issues like chronic venous insufficiency.
 This diagnostic step is key to an effective treatment plan.
 While cosmetic sclerotherapy isn't typically covered by insurance, your initial consultation and ultrasound may be if they are deemed medically necessary.
 We recommend checking with your insurance provider to understand your specific benefits.